It’s Mental Health Awareness Week and it’s something that’s very near to my heart, especially mental health in student athletes.

 We are supposed to be strong and leaders.

-We aren’t supposed to suffer mental illness like depression or anxiety, but the fact of the matter is we do.
+We aren’t supposed to suffer from mental illnesses like depression or anxiety, but the fact of the matter is we do.
+We’re still human.
 I have first handedly experienced it time and time again, and it’s heartbreaking.